cmb69/advancedform_xh/README.md

 The plugin icon is designed by Jack Cai.
 Many thanks for publishing it under CC BY-ND.

+The plugin icons in the back-end are from [Font Awesome](https://fontawesome.com/).
+Many thanks for publishing these SVG under CC BY 4.0.

 Many thanks to the community at the [CMSimple\_XH forum](https://cmsimpleforum.com/) for tips, suggestions and testing.